diem/diem/json-rpc/docs/method_get_metadata.md

 **Description**

-Get the blockchain metadata (e.g., state as known to the current full node).
+Get the blockchain metadata (e.g., state as known to the current full node). // I feel like "state" is misleading here since it's a bit of an overloaded term for us.
+Can we possibly use a different term?

 ### Parameters